grafrap/aiida-dmrg/README.md

 pip install aiida-dmrg
 ```

-This installs the plugins to the AiiDA instance(to double-check, one can list all installed plugins by `verdi plugin list aiida.calculations`).
-After this, the DMRG codes should be set up using the plugins (https://aiida.readthedocs.io/projects/aiida-core/en/latest/).
-TODO: change this link
+This installs the plugins to the AiiDA instance (to double-check, one can list all installed plugins by `verdi plugin list aiida.calculations`).

 ## Usage
 A quick demo of how to submit a calculation: